With VanGogh,

 LATEST NEWS

-TinyMinerPlus v5.85 Eve Online Mining Bot Macro Miner, Market Trader, Items Seller and Assets Hauler has just been released, fully compatible with the latest Eve Online updates, expansions and patches, including the newest installment, Havoc, Eve Online January 2025 Release!
+TinyMinerPlus v5.85 Eve Online Mining Bot Macro Miner, Market Trader, Items Seller and Assets Hauler has just been released, fully compatible with the latest Eve Online updates, expansions and patches, including the newest installment, Havoc, Eve Online June 2025 Release!

 This improved EVE Mining Bot Macro Miner comes with all the top features and reliability you have come to expect from the classic TinyMiner and in addition to that it supports TWO EVE Online clients at the same time, on the same PC for a total and complete Mining Extravaganza!